Argo Group International Holdi - GuruFocus.com

-SAN DIEGO, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons who acquired shares of Argo Group International Holdings, Ltd. (: ARGO) securities between February 13, 2018 and August 9, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons who acquired shares of Argo Group International Holdings, Ltd. (NYSE: ARGO) securities between February 13, 2018 and August 9, 2022, for violations of the Securities Exchange Act of 1934.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Argo.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by December 20, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.